 WINE & CULTURE FEST

-Previously called the Black Wine Experience, Wine & Culture Fest is now in its fifth year and will take place Aug.
+Previously called the Black Wine Experience, Wine & Culture Fest is now in its fourth year and will take place Aug.
 11 to 14 in Atlanta.
 The Hue Society describes the event as “the most inclusive wine festival dedicated to consumer education, brand awareness, industry advancement, and cultural experiences through the Black lens.”

 This festival wasn’t founded simply to continue the conversation but to fill an existing gap.
 Frustrated by how festival organizers have historically ignored Black and brown ideals when putting together programming and events, Habibi and her team decided to do the opposite: They centered their festival around these perspectives, fostering a safe and supportive environment for exploration, expression, education, and empowerment.